Javipove/tt-metal/tech_reports/CNNs/ttcnn.md

 The output of this convolution will be a tensor with dimensions $[1, 32, 32, 1]$ — it has the same dimensions as the input tensor.

-The key variables as input to the convolution operation are:
+The key variables as input to the convolution operation in this example are:

 | **Parameter**       | **Value** |